sony/aki/README.md

 | AKI-4B              | **1491.9** | **362.9** | **73.1** | **69.4**  | **74.6**      | **38.7** | **32.1** | **86.9** | **40.8**  | **58.9** | **62.1** | **71.8** |

 ## Contact
-For any questions or issues, feel free to reach out: wei-yao.wang@sony.com.
+For any questions or issues, pleasefeel free to open an issue/PR or reach out: wei-yao.wang@sony.com.

 ## Citation
 If you found this repository is relevant or useful to your research, please consider citing our paper: